-They air classified into pre-planting, planting and post-planting operation.
+They are classified into pre-planting, planting and post-planting operations.

 Pre-planting operations as cultural practices

 These are operations carried out before sowing.

 They include choosing of site, clearing, stumping, plotting, ploughing, harrowing, and ridging(pre-planting operation)

 1. Choice of site cultural practice